Paul Manafort's trial to test Mueller, Trump: What to know about the case

 This case doesn’t specifically address any alleged collusion between Trump officials and the Russian government.
 Trump has repeatedly called Mueller’s probe into such allegations a “witch hunt.”

-U.S. District Judge T.S.
-Ellis III, known for his colorful comments, has repeatedly rebuked lawyers in the case, specifically saying prosecutors only “really care about what information Mr. Manafort can give you to Mr. Trump and an impeachment or whatever.”
+On the fourth day of deliberations, the jury sent a note to the judge signaling a problem with coming to a consensus on at least one count.

-Read on for a look what you need to know about the case against Manafort and the Alexandria trial as the jury begins its third day of deliberations Monday.
+Read on for a look what you need to know about the case against Manafort and the Alexandria trial as the jury continues its deliberations.

 What are the charges?